radicle-dev/radicle-upstream/DEVELOPMENT.md

 ├── App.svelte                     # Root component
 ├── DesignSystem
 │   ├── Component
-│   │   ├── Avatar.svelte          # Simple component
+│   │   ├── Rad.svelte             # Simple component
 │   │   ├── Sidebar                # Folder containing Sidebar fragments
 │   │   │   ├── Avatar.svelte      # These are private to Sidebar.svelte
 │   │   │   ├── Item.svelte        # and should not be exported via index.js